 Preparing project and season reports.

-Training: Intern activities will be overseen and supervised by NPS staff to ensure compliance with current data protocols and ensure that clear, concise messages are given at boat ramps to the boating public and visitors.
+Intern activities will be overseen and supervised by NPS staff to ensure compliance with current data protocols and ensure that clear, concise messages are given at boat ramps to the boating public and visitors.
 Training will be available on the following subjects: boat safety/trailer backing, border safety, defensive driving, FISSA, CPR, Watercraft Inspection training, MOCC (NPS Motorboat Operator Certification Course, if available) and Arc GIS.

 Qualifications: Applicants for the position must hold or be pursuing a minimum of a bachelor's degree and/or have relevant experience in subject areas such as ecology, marine biology, botany, wildlife sciences, biology, natural resource management, environmental science, or related disciplines.
+Qualified applicants must have experience using GIS software on their resume.
+Preference will be given to those with skills using ArcGIS and similar programs.

 Must be a US Citizen and Permanent Resident